 Under the supervision of an advisor committee, the candidate prepares a dissertation embodying the results of investigative efforts in the field of concentration.
-Students on the Bowman Gray campus must submit a copy of the dissertation to the Dean of the Graduate School at least four weeks prior to the proposed date of the final examination and copies distributed to the examining committee at least three weeks before the final examination.
+Students on the Bowman Gray campus must submit an electronic copy of the dissertation to the examining committee at least three weeks before the final examination.
 The committee is polled by the chair of the examining committee at least ten days before the proposed date of the examination to determine the acceptability of the dissertation.
 Other faculty members may attend the final examination and participate in the questioning.
 Dissertation research courses are graded S (Satisfactory) or U (Unsatisfactory).
 If a U is assigned, the course must be repeated and an S earned before the degree can be awarded.
+A student who receives a grade of U in research in two semesters may be dismissed from the Graduate School by the Dean upon recommendation of the program.
 See the section on Thesis/Dissertation Committee Composition & Review Guidelines for details on the assessment of the Dissertation.